barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 ![image](https://user-images.githubusercontent.com/1283020/125233340-2e500c80-e293-11eb-9533-7187f527cd3b.png)

 Oh.
 Oops.

-I drew the major line which minimizes the euclidean distance between the points and the line, but that's not actually useful for prediction (in typical cases).
-That's because if I'm given an input, I want to guess the output for _that_ input.
-Basically, I'd want to look at the points with the same X value (assuming I have them), and then guess the mean Y value as my prediction.
-Do you see what I mean?
-We're _given_ the X value, so we're not changing that.
-But when do the euclidean distance minimization, then you _do_ change the X value.
-So that's kind of silly (in some cases, it's actually a reasonable thing to do.
-We'll cover that later).
-So since we want to _only_ change the Y value, that means we're changing the vertical value of the point, or in other words, minimizing the vertical distance.
-Which ends up being the least squares formula.

-So it seems like I needed to relearn regression, or perhaps really learn it for the first time.
+Looks like I need to learn linear regression for real.

 It's pretty easy to google for basic blog posts about linear regression, so why am I writing another one?
-Because I found the blogs to be unsatisfactory in giving me a deep understanding.
+Well, for one, it's helping me to consolidate my learnings into notes.
+But also, I found the blogs to be unsatisfactory in giving me a deep understanding.
+I didn't just want to see know how to solve the least squares problem, I wanted to know _why_ the "how" worked.
-The whole point of this was to learn and _really_ understand how linear regression works and, importantly, why the explanation-of-how is valid.

 I'll try to cite the blogs and stackexchange posts that I came across and relied on as I built up my understanding.

-So just to
+I've also included them at the end.

-It seems like there are two approaches to solving the linear regression problem.
+The tweet talks about the least squares problem, but I'm going to focus on just the linear least squares problem.
+It seems like there are two approaches to solving the problem.
 One approach defines a cost function that describes how good/bad the model is, and then minimizes that cost function.
-The other approach uses linear algebra.
+The other approach uses linear algebra to project the data onto a line.
 This is the one I struggled to develop an intuition for, because the approach never explicitly uses a cost function or derivative, so it wasn’t clear to me how a solution could just “emerge”.

+## What went wrong with my drawing?

+Going back to my poor line of fit: I drew the line which minimizes the euclidean distance between the points and the line, but that's not actually useful for prediction (in typical cases).
+That's because if I'm given an input, I want to guess the output for _that_ input.
+We're _given_ the X value, so we're not trying to change anything related to that.
+But when we do the euclidean distance minimization, then you _do_ change the X value.
+So that's kind of silly (again, in typical cases).
+So since we want to _only_ change the Y value, that means we're changing the vertical value of the point, or in other words, minimizing the vertical distance.
+Which ends up being the least squares formula.

 ### Calculus approach